James J. Stapleton PhD

 Plant/pathogen/pest relationships are complex and involve interactions among biological, chemical, and physical processes.
-The research and extension focus of our laboratory is on understanding and manipulating elements of these processes to produce and support appropriate pest management and food sustainability strategies.
-Our work emphasizes development and implementation of alternatives to application of pesticides, primarily using quantitative and qualitative manipulation of passive solar energy, knowledge-based utilization of organic materials and byproducts, and other applications of ecological engineering.
+The research and extension focus of our laboratory is on understanding and engineering elements of these processes to produce and support appropriate pest management and food sustainability strategies.
+Our work emphasizes development and implementation of alternatives to application of pesticides, primarily using quantitative and qualitative manipulation of passive solar energy, knowledge-based utilization of organic materials and by-products, and other applications of ecological and agricultural engineering.
 Appropriate technology and circular economy issues are emphasized.

 View ResearchGate profile:

 2023 Stapleton, J.J., Slinski, S., Fernandez-Bayo, J.D., and Simmons, C.W.
 Field testing certain cultural treatment factors for control of Fusarium wilt of lettuce (F. oxysporum f.sp. lactucae) in the Arizona low desert.
 Phytopathology 113: in press (Abstract) (accepted 17 Mar 2023).

 2022 Haber, Z., Wilhelmi, M.d.M.R., Fernandez-Bayo, J.D., Harrold, D.R., Stapleton, J.J., Toubiana, D., VanderGheynst, J.S., Blumwald, E., Simmons, C.W., Sade, N., and Achmon, Y. The effect of circular soil biosolarization treatment on the physiology, metabolomics, and microbiome of tomato plants under certain abiotic stresses.
 Frontiers in Plant Science 13:1009956. doi:10.3389/fpls.2022.1009956